 Having friends at work can not only make the day go by faster.
 It can also lead to a longer life.

-That's the finding of new research that found that a positive relationship with your co-workers has long-term health benefits.
+That's the finding of new research that found that a has long-term health benefits.

 Sharon Toker, a Tel Aviv University (TAU) researcher, said employees who believe they have the personal support of their peers at work are more likely to live a longer life.

 "We spend most of our waking hours at work, and we don't have much time to meet our friends during the weekdays," Toker said.
 "Work should be a place where people can get necessary emotional support."

 The researchers followed the health records of 820 adults who worked an average of 8.8 hours a day through a two-decade period.
 Those who had reported having low social support at work were 2.4 times more likely to die sometime within those 20 years.

 The researchers controlled for various psychological, behavioral or physiological risk factors, such as smoking, obesity and depression, and administered a questionnaire to participants, who were drawn from a wide variety of professional fields including finance, health care and manufacturing.

 The study found that employees' perception of emotional support at work was the strongest indicathy or of future health.